rheradio/C-AM/readme.txt

 Examples:
 ========

-Folder "examples" includes (i) a real case study coming from the Pontificia Universidad Catolica de Valparaíso (PUCV), (ii) and a fictional one created with random data.
+Folder "examples" includes (i) a real case study coming from the Pontificia Universidad Catolica de ValparaÃ­so (PUCV), (ii) and a fictional one created with random data.
 To run the examples, go to the folders and execute the "runme.bat" files.